-(employee of the SEM who leads the interview, interpreter, sometimes a transcript writer).184 However, the right to be heard can also be granted in writing.
-If the person requesting asylum is an unaccompanied minor, the Swiss Refugee Council is of the opinion that his or her person of confidence must always also be allowed to take part in the hearing, because the hearing is a decisive procedural step.185 However, this is only systematically done in Dublin cases and in the airport procedure.
+The first summary interview is the same as in the regular procedure (see section on Regular Procedure: Personal Interview).
+The right to be heard regarding the inadmissibility decision is usually granted at the end of the first interview.
+So the people who are present are the same as in the regular first interview (employee of the SEM who leads the interview, interpreter, sometimes a transcript writer).
+189 However, the right to be heard can also be granted in writing.
+If the person requesting asylum is an unaccompanied minor, the Swiss Refugee Council is of the opinion that his or her person of confidence must always also be allowed to take part in the hearing, because the hearing is a decisive procedural step.
+190 However, this is only systematically done in Dublin cases and in the airport procedure.
 In the other cases, the SEM is of the opinion that the person of confidence must only be invited for the second interview.